Eldor Shomurodov: Senior

-Shomurodov was called to senior national team to play on 3 September 2015 in 2018 World Cup qualifying match against Yemen.
+Shomurodov was called to play for the senior national team on 3 September 2015 for the 2018 World Cup qualifying match against Yemen.
 He made his official debut in that match.
 On 8 October 2015, he scored his first goal for the national team in a World Cup qualifying away match against Bahrain, securing a 4–0 victory for the Uzbek side.
 Shomurodov was part of the squad that manager Héctor Cúper took to the 2019 AFC Asian Cup in the United Arab Emirates.
 He came off the bench to score a late winner in a 2–1 opening victory over Oman, and followed it by scoring twice in a 4–0 win over neighbours Turkmenistan as a starter.
 In the last group game, he opened a 2–1 loss to Japan as both teams progressed.
 On 29 March 2022, Shomurodov scored a hat-trick in a 4–2 win over Uganda in the Nowruz Cup final.
 He added another three goals on 11 June against the Maldives in a 2023 AFC Asian Cup qualifier; his ten goals in that successful qualification campaign made him the second highest scorer behind Ali Mabkhout of the United Arab Emirates.
 On 14 June 2023, Shomurodov scored a brace in a 2–0 victory over Turkmenistan during the CAFA Nations Cup, in which he became his country's all-time top scorer with 36 goals, breaking previous record of Maxim Shatskikh.

 Shomurodov missed out on the 2023 AFC Asian Cup due to a leg injury, in which Uzbekistan reached the quarter-finals.

-2024 Olympics

 Eldor Shomurodov scoring at the 2024 Summer Olympics.

 Shomurodov was included in the squad for the 2024 Olympic Games, Uzbekistan’s first participation to the Olympic Football Tournament.
 On 24 July 2024, during the first group stage match against Spain, he scored Uzbekistan’s first ever goal in the Olympic history, from the penalty spot.

-2025

-On 5 June 2025, his captaincy saw Uzbekistan qualify for the 2026 FIFA World Cup for the first time in its history, following a draw against the United Arab Emirates in the 9th matchday of Asian qualifiers.
+On 5 June 2025, Shomurodov's captaincy saw Uzbekistan qualify for the 2026 FIFA World Cup for the first time in its history, following a draw against the United Arab Emirates in the 9th matchday of Asian qualifiers.

+On 2 June 2026, Shomurodov was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.
+On 27 June, he scored his first World Cup goal, opening the score in a 3–1 defeat against DR Congo.

 Style of play

 Shomurodov is a striker capable of both scoring and providing assists and who can vary across the offensive front.
-Shomurodov is capable of strong accelerations and progressions on the run, he is also physically strong, he can attack space, has good dynamism and is skilled in aerial play.
+Shomurodov is capable of strong accelerations and progressions on the run, and he is physically strong, he can attack space, has dynamism and is skilled in aerial play.

 For his quality his nickname is "the Uzbek Messi".
 He studied the games of Didier Drogba and Fernando Torres as a child.